If you are not aware of China’s booming stock market, it is time you get familiarized with it!

 - China’s central bank have pumped billions of yuan into the financial system

-- Margin lending has more than tripled in the past year to a record 1.7 trillion yuan ($274.6 billion).
+- Margin lending has more than tripled in 2014 to a record 1.7 trillion yuan ($274.6 billion).
 Trading funded by margin loans accounts for 25% of daily volume on the ChiNext, the market in Shenzhen where Chinese startups trade, according to estimates from UBS AG.

 Though a lot of foreign investments are eyeing Chinese markets and are bullish on further growths, many are skeptical and see the current scenario as bubble created by Chinese financial institutions.
 In the light of China’s demographic problem with lower fertility rate, population growing older and wages improved, critics are arguing against China’s economic growth patterns.
 However, the international investors believe that the Chinese stock markets will continue to grow despite economic deceleration.
 This is due to the expectation that Chinese government policies would force state owned oil and banking companies to go public.